gsoft-inc/wl-squide/docs/reference/registration/registerRemoteModules.md

 # registerRemoteModules

 Register one or many remote module(s).
 During the registration process, the module `register` function will be invoked with a `FireflyRuntime` instance and an optional `context` object.
-To **defer the registration** of specific routes or navigation items, a registration function can return an anonymous function.
+To **defer the registration** of navigation items, a registration function can return an anonymous function.

 > A remote module is a module that is not part of the current build but is **loaded at runtime** from a remote server.